-10. He has a Disturbing Habit of Dozing off in Public Occasions
+5. He had a Disturbing Habit of Dozing off in Public Occasions

-The reputable Zimbabwean president, in all his power and dignity, has been caught several times taking a deep nap in the public.
-Some attribute this misdemeanor to his age, while some others affirm that he does a lot of thinking!
-He has this funny ability to comfortably sleep off in different sitting positions.
+The reputable former Zimbabwean president, in all his power and dignity, was caught several times taking a deep nap in the public.
+Some attributed this misdemeanour to his age, while some others affirm that he does a lot of thinking!
+He had this funny ability to comfortably sleep off in different sitting positions.
 Both the comforting and discomforting ones.
-It does not matter if it is a local or international conference, the old man just buzzes off, waiting for the end of the whole show in a most peaceful slumber.
-One of the latest of such behaviors was at the inaugural ceremony of the new Nigerian president, General Muhammadu Buhari where he was well captured by Sahara Reporters.
+It did not matter if it was a local or international conference, the old man just buzzes off, waiting for the end of the whole show in a most peaceful slumber.
+One of the latest of such behaviours, before he stepped down, was at the inaugural ceremony of the Nigerian president, General Muhammadu Buhari, where he was well captured by Sahara Reporters.
 The photo below is a clear evidence.
-I suggest he goes off the presidential sit entirely, so he can get all the nap due to him.
+No wonder his people wanted him out of power, so he can get all the nap due to him.

 In 1994, Mugabe was appointed an honorary Knight Grand Cross in the Order of Bath by Queen Elizabeth II, and on 25th June 2008, the Queen cancelled and annulled the honorary knighthood after advice from the Foreign Secretary of the United Kingdom.
-This action has been taken as a mark of revulsion at the abuse of human rights and abject disregard for the democratic process in Zimbabwe over which President Mugabe has presided.
+This action was taken as a mark of revulsion at the abuse of human rights and abject disregard for the democratic process in Zimbabwe over which Mugabe had presided.

-12. Currently on his 7th Tenure… With no Intention of Stepping Down
+6. Served 7 Tenures With no Intention of Stepping Down Until…

 After the 2013 presidential elections, Robert Mugabe won the elections for the 7th time.
-However, it has been repeatedly reported that the elections have been tainted by fraud and voter intimidation.
+However, it was repeatedly reported that the elections were tainted by fraud and voter intimidation.

-One may wonder if Mugabe never gets tired of power.
-The fact is that he does not even have any intention of stepping down.
-He recently reaffirmed his intention of contesting for the presidency, come 2018!
-He claims that age has not diminished his strength – saying, ‘I feel as energetic as a nine-year old boy.’
+One may wonder if Mugabe never got tired of power at any point.
+The fact is that he did not even have any intention of stepping down.
+In 2015, he reaffirmed his intention of contesting for the presidency, come 2018!
+He claimed that age had not diminished his strength – saying, ‘I feel as energetic as a nine-year-old boy.’